 Draw or photograph a view out a window that shares the beauty of nature.
 Upload it to the gallery!

-Activity 2 – Building Visual Relationships to the Out of Doors
+Activity 2 – Building Relationships with Nature

 Activity 3 – BRINGING THE OUTSIDE INSIDE